simp/simp-doc/docs/user_guide/HOWTO/Central_Log_Collection/Logstash.rst

    Grafana has the ability to put **extreme** loads on your Elasticsearch infrastructure with poorly formed queries and should be connected to a node that is not used for ingest.
-This is also helps prevent any vulnerabilities in Grafana from providing direct access to your Elasticsearch infrastructure.
+This also helps prevent any vulnerabilities in Grafana from providing direct access to your Elasticsearch infrastructure.